-In the STUNNED project, R&D NESTER developed such a Market Emulator.
-It is a modular, reproducible simulation environment that replicates the clearing behaviour of key European markets.
-It allows project partners to test ideas, train bidding strategies and validate system integration before real world deployment.
-But how does it work in detail?
+In the STUNNED project, R&D NESTER developed a Market Emulator.
+It provides a modular, reproducible simulation environment.
+Additionally, it replicates the clearing behaviour of key European markets.
+Project partners can test ideas, train bidding strategies, and validate system integration before real-world deployment.

 The STUNNED Market Emulator